General-Mudkip/General-Mudkip/README.md

 # Hello there! :wave:

-Currently in my first year of studying <a href="https://www.software-engineering.ie">Immersive Software Engineering</a> at the University of Limerick.
+Currently studying computer science at the University of Limerick.

 ### 🛠️ Tech Stack
 - **Languages**: Typescript, Python, Java, Golang